KUDOS320/cc105lab/README.md

 2nd: pipenv shell

-3rd: pipenv install Django after pipenv install pymysql
+3rd: pipenv install Django after that pipenv install pymysql

 4th: pip freeze " ONLY TO CHECK IF IT IS ALREADY INSTALLED "